Ulster Protestants: History

 Another influx of an estimated 20,000 Scottish Protestants, mainly to the coastal counties of Antrim, Down and Londonderry, was a result of the seven ill years of famines in Scotland in the 1690s.
 This migration decisively changed the population of Ulster, giving it a Protestant majority.
 While Presbyterians of Scottish descent and origin had already become the majority of Ulster Protestants by the 1660s, when Protestants still made up only a third of the population, they had become an absolute majority in the province by the 1720s.

 There were tensions between the two main groups of Ulster Protestants; Scottish Protestant migrants to Ulster were mostly Presbyterian and English Protestants mostly Anglican.
 The Penal Laws discriminated against both Catholics and Presbyterians, in an attempt to force them to accept the state religion, the Anglican Church of Ireland.
-Repression of Presbyterians by Anglicans intensified after the Glorious Revolution, especially after the Test Act of 1703, and was one reason for heavy onward emigration to British America by Ulster Presbyterians during the 18th century; emigration was particularly heavy to the Thirteen Colonies, where they became known as the Scotch-Irish or Scots-Irish.
+Repression of Presbyterians by Anglicans intensified after the Glorious Revolution, especially after the Popery Act 1703 (2 Anne c.
+6 (I), and was one reason for heavy onward emigration to British America by Ulster Presbyterians during the 18th century; emigration was particularly heavy to the Thirteen Colonies, where they became known as the Scotch-Irish or Scots-Irish.
 Between 1717 and 1775, an estimated 200,000 migrated to what became the United States.
 Some Presbyterians also returned to Scotland during this period, where the Presbyterian Church of Scotland was the state religion.
 These Penal Laws are partly what led Ulster Presbyterians to become founders and members of the United Irishmen, a republican movement which launched the Irish Rebellion of 1798.
 Repression of Presbyterians largely ended after the rebellion, with the relaxation of the Penal Laws.

 The Kingdom of Ireland became part of the United Kingdom in 1801.
 As Belfast became industrialised in the 19th century, it attracted yet more Protestant immigrants from Scotland.
 After the partition of Ireland in 1920, the new government of Northern Ireland launched a campaign to entice Irish unionists/Protestants from the Irish Free State to relocate to Northern Ireland, with inducements of state jobs and housing, and large numbers accepted.